 Here’s your one billion dollars.

-And the CEO replies:
+And the CEO replied:

 You know that I take things that don’t belong to me, did you?
 You know that I will do anything to get rich, did you?
 Then you should have done like the other senior managers and invested my flipping money.
 I’m taking your one billion and giving it to the guy with ten billion!